 Fig. 2: Variation of total zooplankton (No./l) at different stations in Baratagi lake during the study period from June 2024 to May 2025.

 Zooplankton communities in Baratagi Lake displayed pronounced seasonal fluctuations, with species composition being most diverse during the monsoon.
 Crustaceans dominated the assemblage, a trend likely driven by terrestrial runoff that enriched silicate concentrations and stimulated species diversity.
 This dominance can also be explained by a suite of ecological factors, including elevated water temperature enhancing metabolic activity, increased algal biomass providing abundant food resources, favorable climatic conditions, reduced nutrient concentrations, and improved water transparency (Beyene et al., 2022).
 The widespread success of copepods, in particular, reflects their adaptive feeding strategies and distinctive morphology, which allow efficient prey capture with minimal energy expenditure (Mohammed et al., 2023).

+Note: It would be good to add a discussion about the season when the lowest composition is found!

 Zooplankton density ranged from 10 to 160 individuals per liter, with peak abundance recorded during the monsoon and the lowest densities observed in summer (Fig. 2).
 Seasonal and spatial heterogeneity was evident across communities (Fig. 3).
 Genera richness was highest in the monsoon compared to summer and winter, aligning with earlier observations (Abdus et al., 1995).
 Declines in richness during nutrient limited periods suggest reduced reservoir productivity, while predation pressure has also been implicated as a contributing factor (Jhingran, 1982).
 In winter, biotic interactions, particularly feeding pressure from stocked fish species, played a decisive role in suppressing both diversity and density.